asepulvedar/gcp-cloudrun-ortools-optimization/README.md

 ## Project Structure

-- `diet.py`: Main script that defines and solves the diet optimization problem.
-- `run.sh`: Shell script to execute the job using Google Cloud Run.
+- `deploy-cloud-run-service/`: Contains the version of the optimization diet deployed as a Cloud Run service.
-- `deploy.sh`: Shell script to deploy the Cloud Run job.
+- `deploy-cloud-run-job/`: Contains the version of the project using Cloud Run jobs.
-- `requirements.txt`: List of dependencies.
-- `README.md`: Project documentation.

 ## Requirements